FederickAtali/Building-Responsive-web-app/README.md

 bootstrap 5
 https://getbootstrap.com/docs/5.3/getting-started/introduction/#cdn-links

-The code in the index.html is well commented to ease readily.
-Go through the code lets together build a mobile first application
+The code in the index.html is well commented to easy reading Go through the code lets together build a mobile first application